Arizona COVID-19 testing: A game of catch-up

 As a result, the epidemic here so far appears to be following the pattern in Italy rather than South Korea.

-Arizona still has a modest number of cases – roughly 104.
-But the numbers here have doubled every couple of days.
+Arizona still has a modest number of cases, but the numbers are doubling every couple of days.

-The state hopes to open test centers this week, with the supply of test kits increasing – but it is doctors who have raised the alarm.

-The state promised to release the locations of test sites this week, which could include the capacity for drive-through screening.
+The state promised to open more test centers.
 The expansion of testing will probably result in a big spike in documented infections.

 Until now, people have needed a doctor’s order to get a test.
 State Health Director Dr. Cara Christ last week said Banner Health and Sonora Quest Laboratories have already been given the clearance to test anyone with symptoms.